xenify-io/litepaper/README.md

 <br>

-A batch represents a fixed number of tokens, either DXN or xYSL, set aside for burning.
+A batch represents a fixed number of tokens, either XEN or USDy, set aside for burning.
 This setup ensures a clear and consistent method for token burning, simplifying the process for users.

 To initiate the burn function on Xenify, users must have at least the Number of Batches multiplied by a fixed number of tokens in their wallet, depending on the token type being burned.
 The burn fee is directed towards the rewards pool, benefiting XNF token holders based on their stake in XNF.
-The fee calculation is designed to provide a discount based on the volume of a specific token (DXN or xYSL) a user burns, with the maximum discount being 50% for 10,000 batches.
+The fee calculation is designed to provide a discount based on the volume of a specific token (XEN or USDy) a user burns, with the maximum discount being 50% for 10,000 batches.

 In summary, the burn fee calculation sets the fees a user incurs when they execute a burn operation on Xenify.
 The fee is determined by multiplying the gas spent on the operation by a factor that accounts for the number of batches being burned.
 This factor is computed by subtracting the product of the number of batches and 0.00005 from 1, which is then multiplied by the number of batches.